 During the rest of the treatment time, your cat will enjoy soft music in our comfortable, climate controlled radiation isolation facility.
 This facility has its own backup generator to ensure your cat remains comfortable during any power outages.
 Our radiation technicians will visit all cats twice daily to feed, water, change litter pans, and provide cat enrichment.

 Because cats treated with iodine 131 release radiation during their stay, access to the isolation facility is strictly limited to our trained radiation personnel who wear radiation monitoring devices at all times.
 State radiation safety protocols do not allow visits or tours of the actual treatment center.
 You are welcome to call us to check up on your pet and to pass on messages from home.
 We are happy to give you a tour of the main hospital and show you the accommodations your pet will have during his or her stay.

 Radiation safety regulations mandate that we keep cats in our isolation facility until their levels of radiation do not pose a threat to human health.
-Most cats will stay at the center at least 3 days.
-We will begin measuring radiation levels 2 days after treatment.
+Most cats will stay at the center at least 4 days.
+We will begin measuring radiation levels 3 days after treatment.
 We will call you as soon as your cat may be discharged.
 Your cat may stay with us a total of 16 days post treatment at no additional charge for your convenience.
 New release requirements were mandated in May 2022 by the NC Radiation Protection Commission (10 CFR 20.1301).
 We expect many of our patients will need to extend their minimum stays to 5 days or longer.